ratiw/vuetable-2-tutorial/README.md

 # install dependencies
 npm install

+# you might need to do "npm update" due to some dependencies update

 # each lesson contains the code that is tagged according to the lesson itself.
 # to select the code for lesson 1
 git checkout lesson-1